bcgov/entity/rfcs/rfc-shared-components.md

 6. Run/build Storybook
 7. Commit/publish to GitHub (*)

-(*) The prototype uses GitHub Pages to serve the Storybook app folder.
+(*) The prototype uses GitHub Pages to serve the Storybook app folder, however this requires a developer to build
+    before committing and may not lend itself well to concurrent independent/multiple component development.

 ## How To Consume The Component